stelar-eu/semantic-dataset-search/README.md

 - Semantic search across datasets using natural language queries
 - Vector-based similarity search using embeddings
 - Support for both basic and expanded search results
+- Real-time streaming search responses for better user experience
 - Multi-collection storage (descriptions, use cases, domains)
 - LLM-powered dataset description extraction and classification
+- Authorization scope filtering for dataset access control
+- Flexible LLM and embedding provider configuration

 ## Prerequisites

 - Python 3.12.8 or higher
+- At least one of the following:
-- Ollama installed and running (for embeddings and LLM operations)
+  - Ollama installed and running (for local LLM and embeddings)
+  - Groq API access (for cloud-based LLM)
+  - SentenceTransformers (automatic fallback for embeddings)
 - ChromaDB (installed automatically via pip)

 ## Environment Variables